MilchRatchet/Luminary/LumFileDocs.md

 Seed used for the generation of the particles.

 `PARTICLE COUNT___ [INT32]`<br/>
 Number of particles generated within each voxel.
 The particle field repeats the same generated voxel.
+Number must be larger than 0.

 `PARTICLE SIZE____ [FP32]`<br/>
 Size of each particle.